Finding & Using Images

 Disclaimer

-This guide is intended for informational purposes and should not be construed as legal advice or guidance.
-If you have specific legal questions, please contact EMU's Legal Affairs Office.
+This guide is for informational purposes only and should not be taken as legal advice.

 Ask a Librarian